pynapple-org/pynajax/README.md

 Welcome to `pynajax`, a GPU accelerated backend for [pynapple](https://github.com/pynapple-org/pynapple) built on top on [jax](https://github.com/google/jax).
 It offers a fast acceleration for the core pynapple functions using GPU.

-!!! warning
+> **Warning**

-    This package is not meant to be used on its own.
+> ⚠️ This package is not meant to be used on its own.
 It should only be used through the pynapple API.

 ## Installation
 Run the following `pip` command in your virtual environment.